vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

   .. figure:: images/event-log-dialog.png
     :alt: Event log dialog

-  Another thing that's worth mentioning here is that whenever there are errors occurred.
+  Another thing that is worth mentioning here is that whenever there are errors occurred.
 The Event log icon will keep tracked of the errors and display the error log number right on its icon:

   .. figure:: images/event-log-notification.png
     :alt: Event log notification